A2-NieR/fullstack-open-vue/docs/content.md

 <br/>

-## Part 7 - Vue Router, Lifecycle hooks, styling apps with CSS and webpack
+## Part 7 - Vue Router, Composition API, styling apps with CSS and webpack

 <div style="text-align:center; position:relative;">
     <img src="/images/topics/7.png" alt="webpack logo" width="25%" style="padding-top:2rem;"/>
 </div>

 The seventh part of the course touches on several different themes.
 First, we'll get familiar with Vue Router.
 Vue router helps us divide the application into different views that are shown based on the URL in the browser's address bar.
+In Version 3 Vue introduced the Composition API, which offers an alternative way to develop and structure components.
+We will take a closer look how to use it and show the differences to the Option API we used until this point.
 After this, we'll look at a few more ways to add CSS-Styles to Vue applications.
 During the entire course we've used the Vue CLI to generate the body of our applications.
 This time we'll take a look under the hood: We will learn how Webpack works and how we can use it to configure the application ourselves.
 We shall also have a look on lifecycle hooks.

 <div style="text-align:center; position:relative;">
   <svg xmlns="http://www.w3.org/2000/svg" width="32" height="32" fill="orangered" class="bi bi-x-octagon-fill" viewBox="0 0 16 16">